Skip Navigation

 Duties and Responsibilities:

-• Ensures that all documents needed for registration are completed for families;
+• Collaborates with school staff to ensure all documents needed for registration are completed for families;

 • Develops strategies for increasing program visibility and expansion of parent training programs such as learning parties, parent cafes, and involvement with family councils;